-For over 20 years, I have been helping great companies find top talent and qualified job seekers find new jobs.
+For over 20 years, I have been helping leading companies find top talent and qualified job seekers find new jobs.
 It has been an incredible journey – continually learning and always rewarding.

 My passion for training and consulting has led me into two related areas: I teach best practices to recruiters and search consultants globally.
 I am also an employability expert witness for legal cases.
 This business has more than doubled in the last year.